Philadelphia Eagles and New York Giants: Lessons in Leadership We Can All Learn From

 - Most people on the planet believed Hurts was the better QB and gave the Eagles the best chance at winning.

-- Doug Pederson (Head Coach of the Eagles) said BEFORE the game there was a good chance, they were going to play Nate Sudfeld.
+- Doug Pederson (Head Coach of the Eagles) said BEFORE the game, there was a good chance they would play Nate Sudfeld.

-- The game was sloppy, but close (only 3 points separated the teams) when the Eagles made a quarterback change, deciding to play Sudfeld for the entire 4th quarter of the game.
+- The game was sloppy but close (only 3 points separated the teams) when the Eagles made a quarterback change, deciding to play Sudfeld for the entire 4th quarter.